-Regulation may also be superior to litigation because it is easier to enforce at a large scale.
-Compared to the low rates of detection and punishment through the courts, claim denial rates rose above 20% after the start of prior authorization.
-In this case, MAC administrators successfully detected noncompliant rides en masse, underscoring the benefits of using regulations when litigation faces capacity constraints (Glaeser and Shleifer, 2003).
-Moreover, regulations may improve detection rates by making noncompliance more obvious.
-Although courts may find it difficult to assess medical necessity, regulations can include "bright-line rules" that are easy to monitor (Kaplow, 1992; Glaeser and Shleifer, 2002).
-For prior authorization, it is much simpler to show that a firm failed to submit paperwork than it is to prove a patient did not have a legitimate medical reason for taking an ambulance ride.
+Regulations may improve detection rates by making noncompliance more obvious and easier to prosecute in court.
+Although courts may find it difficult to assess medical necessity, regulations can create "bright-line rules" that are easy to monitor (Kaplow, 1992; Glaeser and Shleifer, 2002).
+With prior authorization, it is much simpler to provide enough evidence that a firm failed to submit paperwork than it is to prove a patient did not have a legitimate medical reason for using an ambulance.
+As in Glaeser and Shleifer (2001), simple, easy to enforce regulations strengthen the ability of the government to stop illegal behavior.